Buy Now, Pay Later Programs Help Consumers and Merchants Alike

 A recent study showed that once consumers try one BNPL program, they often end up using multiple BNPL providers.
 This so-called category comfort suggests the universe of users will grow over time as more people try it and expand to more purchases with additional providers.

-Likewise, BNPL programs can help facilitate bigger purchases.
+BNPL programs can also help facilitate bigger purchases.
 Say a customer wants a new television and has $300 to spend today.
 If offered a BNPL option, the shopper might be persuaded to move up to a $600 model.
-A March 23 study showed that almost 40% of those surveyed said they will hold off on major purchases such as appliances until the coronavirus pandemic eases in their nation, while 20% said they will hold off until the pandemic ends globally.
-More BNPL options could persuade some of those shoppers to take the plunge.
+One study from 2020 showed that almost 40% of those surveyed said they would hold off on major purchases such as appliances until the coronavirus pandemic eases in their nation, while 20% said they will hold off until the pandemic ends globally.
+Having more BNPL options might have persuaded some of those shoppers to take the plunge.

 BNPL Transaction Risks